Acceptable Use Policy and other Information Services Policies

 Recognized student organizations may distribute literature on campus with prior authorization from the Office of Student Involvement.
 When designing flyers and posters, please remember that UMKC is an institution of higher education that values life-long learning, diversity, inclusiveness, and respect.
+All flyers must include current contact information for the student organization.
 It is against this policy to place literature on automobile windows parked in designated University parking areas.
 See also the section below for Student Organization Policies.

 UMKC Outlook Live student email accounts will continue to work after graduation and messages and folders will be preserved as long as the email account is checked every 60 days.
 Email addresses will also remain the same for as long as this system exists.
 After graduation, students may notice advertisements beside their messages.

 UMKC conforms to federal regulations known as the Family Educational Rights and Privacy Act, or FERPA.
 The purpose of FERPA is to provide rights to students and their families with regard to access and privacy of academic records.
 FERPA guarantees students at the postsecondary level the right to inspect and view their academic records.
 It also prohibits UMKC from releasing information from a student’s record to any third party unless the student authorizes the release.